 Get Prequalified and Pre-approvedGet Prequalified and Pre-approved

 Be aware also of the differences between pre-qualification and pre-approval.
-Pre-qualification is just an estimate of how much you are likely to be approved for.
+Pre-qualification is just an estimate of how much you will likely be approved for.
 Pre-approval is a more inadept assessment that looks closely at your financials and supporting documents and outlines how much you will be approved.
 Work closely with your real estate attorney and broker to ensure you understand the exact terms of your mortgage pre-approval.
-Note also that a loan guarantee isn’t always iron-clad.
+Note also that a loan guarantee isn’t always ironclad.
 There might be conditions that allow the lender a way out, such as “subject to appraisal” or “subject to underwriting review.”
 Also important if you decide to drop the mortgage contingency in your offer.

 Choose a Loan OptionChoose a Loan Option

 Loans, like houses, come in many different shapes and sizes.
 You must choose the right one for your circumstances.
 Some of the most common types of home loans include:

 - Conventional Loan – The standard home loan – is usually available with 15 or 30 years terms with either adjustable or fixed rates.
 A 30-year fixed-rate loan tends to be the most popular choice for cash-strapped buyers.

 - FHA Loan – A federally backed loan for borrowers who don’t meet the requirements for a conventional loan.
 Usually available with down payments as low as 3.5%.
 Note that co-ops, fixer-uppers, and other property types are not eligible for FHA loans.